 Subject Statements of Intent - these documents share the vision of each subject leader identifying the Intent, Implementation and Impact of their subject.

-As a school, we use a wide range of assessment tools including day to day assessment by the teacher and more formal assessment which includes PIRA and PUMA tests, Testbase, Rising Stars Grammar, Punctuation and Spelling Progress tests and Key Learning Indicators of Performance, an assessment tools created by Lancashire consultants.
+As a school, we use a wide range of assessment tools including day to day assessment by the teacher and more formal assessment which includes NTS tests from Rising Stars, Testbase, Rising Stars Grammar, Punctuation and Spelling Progress tests and Key Learning Indicators of Performance, an assessment tools created by Lancashire consultants.
 For further information about any of these assessment tools, please speak to any member of teaching staff or Mrs Bashora.

 The Early Years Foundation Stage Curriculum